ShipBob Logistics Webhook

 1. Subscribe to the tracking received webhook

-To receive tracking updates, merchants must subscribe to theorder.shipment.tracking_received webhook using the ShipBob Public Webhooks API.
+To receive tracking updates, merchants must subscribe to the order.shipment.tracking_received webhook using the ShipBob Public Webhooks API.

 Refer Shipbob Developer API for creating webhook subscription from here.